jerryOkafor/TimeLineView/README.md

 	}
 ```

-Then add the followinf line
+Then add the following line

 ``` gradle
 dependencies {